 This paper investigates the readiness of a key enabling factor of European defence: fuel infrastructure.
 No modern army can operate without large quantities of a variety of petroleum products being delivered where they are needed.
 Driven by a decades-long deficit of investment in military logistics infrastructure, European NATO members face a large variety of challenges to their fuel logistics, especially along the Eastern Flank.
 Geographically, the paper focuses on the European NATO members, including European Union (EU) members, Norway, the United Kingdom (UK), and Türkiye (see NATO members in Figure 1).
 The timeline considered is short-to-medium term (5-10 years).
-However, the conclusions and recommendations of this paper extend towards the medium- and long term as well.

-The military fuel infrastructure in European NATO members mainly consists of national and multi-national assets, organised under the NATO Pipeline System (NPS).
-This comprises several national storage and distribution systems and two multi-national systems: the Northern European Pipeline System (NEPS) and the Central Europe Pipeline System (CEPS).
-The total storage capacity of the NPS is 4,100,000 m3, of which CEPS is its most important component with a storage capacity of 1,200,000 m3.3 To compare, the members of the Federation of European Tank Store Operators (FETSA) store about 120,000,000 m3 of bulk liquids, primarily petroleum products.4 While the NPS has a clear mandate to prioritise military users, outside of the military it remains unclear to what extent and how other types of civilian infrastructure and strategic stocks would be repurposed for military use across different national legislations.
+The military fuel infrastructure in European NATO members mainly consists of national and multi-country assets, centralised under the NATO Pipeline System (NPS).
+This comprises several national storage and distribution systems and two multi-country systems: the Northern European Pipeline System (NEPS) and the Central European Pipeline System (CEPS).
+The total storage capacity of the NPS is 4,100,000 m3, of which CEPS is its most important component with a storage capacity of 1,200,000 m3.
+To compare, the members of the Federation of European Tank Store Operators (FETSA) store about 120,000,000 m3 of bulk liquids, primarily petroleum products.
+While the NPS has a clear mandate to prioritise military users, it remains unclear to what extent and how other types of civilian infrastructure and strategic stocks would be repurposed for military use across different national legislations.